aabbtree77/esp32-vpn/README.md

 2. [Husarnet](https://husarnet.com/docs/tutorial-esp32-platformio) is organized as a VPN service, and thus it is more [developer friendly/flexible](https://github.com/husarnet/esp32-internet-ota), though the ESP32 client properties are similarly unknown and the service is generally not free.
 Interestingly, one can expose ESP32 as an HTTP server: [1](https://www.hackster.io/donowak/esp32-web-server-using-bootstrap-4-and-websockets-0bf950), [2](https://www.hackster.io/donowak/host-web-page-over-the-internet-on-esp32-using-sd-card-e4c72b), [3](https://www.hackster.io/donowak/esp32-to-esp32-communication-over-the-internet-9799df) within the Husarnet VPN, or even use [Nginx Proxy Manager](https://husarnet.com/blog/reverse-proxy-gui) to make such a server accessible globally and seamlessly.
 One would still need an extra Linux machine or VPS in the latter case as Husarnet provides only a VPN and ESP32 client software.
 It does not provide a domain name with a global HTTP(S) address attached to an ESP32 board.
 I also prefer MQTT over HTTP(S) as the primary communication transport for ESP32 devices, so these architectures/examples are not very useful, in my opinion.

-3. 3rd party MQTT brokers and ESP32 MQTT clients.
+3. MQTT cloud brokers.
 [CloudMQTT](https://www.cloudmqtt.com/blog/cloudmqtt-cute-cat-free-plan-out-of-stock.html), [HiveMQ](https://community.hivemq.com/t/connection-fail-in-hivemq-cloud/579/4)...
 Vendor lock-in, phased-out plans, issues.

 4. [Amazon API Gateway with Websockets](https://www.youtube.com/watch?v=z53MkVFOnIo).
 Vendor lock-in.
 Most likely one of the better services out there, but it is not free.